 3.34 All staff across all services must make a record of child protection issues and events as soon as possible and that these records must be signed and dated.
-These procedures are highlighted in the "2 steps" guidance and safeguarding flowcharts that are located in all rooms near the entrance doors.
+These procedures are highlighted in the child protection flow chart that is located in all rooms near the entrance doors.